NishaMurarka11/NTP/README.md

 # NTP
 Ntp server and client implementation description of how to compile and run your program.
-In addition, include any limitations of your program – what works, what doesn’t, sources of potential errors, etc.

 ## How to compile :
   After installing necessary packages, python3 ntp_server.py will start the server and python3 ntp_client.py will start the client.